elf4j/elf4j/README.md

 the implementation should include

 - the _provider class_ implementing
-  the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), the _service class_
+  the `LogServiceProvider` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html), the _service class_
   implementing the `Logger` API, and their associated classes as needed
-- the _provider-configuration_ file, named `elf4j.spi.LoggerFactory` in the resource directory `META-INF/services`,
+- the _provider-configuration_ file, named `elf4j.spi.LogServiceProvider` in the resource directory `META-INF/services`,
-  whose content is the Fully Qualified Name of the SPI _provider class_ implementing the `LoggerFactory` SPI interface
+  whose content is the Fully Qualified Name of the SPI _provider class_ implementing the `LogServiceProvider` SPI interface

 ## Available logging _service providers_ of elf4j